iluwatar/java-design-patterns/circuit-breaker/README.md

 ## Explanation

-Real world example
+Real-world example

 > Imagine a web application that has both local files/images and remote database entries to serve.
 > The database might not be responding due to a variety of reasons, so if the application keeps
 > trying to read from the database using multiple threads/processes, soon all of them will hang
 > causing our entire web application will crash.
 We should be able to detect this situation and show
 > the user an appropriate message so that he/she can explore other parts of the app unaffected by
-> the database failure.
+> database failure.

 In plain words